 Professors Rosy Isaias and Denis Oliveira as heads.

 Professor Rosy M. S. Isaias.
 Full professor at the Universidade Federal de Minas Gerais; Doctor in Sciences (Botany) by the Universidade de São Paulo (1998).
 Former Coordinator of the Plant Biology Graduation Program of UFMG (level 6 - CAPES) from 2016-2019.
 Current CNPq Researcher (level 1B); Expertized in Botany, with special emphasis on Plant Anatomy and Histochemistry.
 Main interests are focused in Plant development, Anatomy and Histochemistry of Galls, and Plant Cell Responses to the Activity of Galling Herbivores.
+Also interested in Environmental Education.
 Mother's license was taken in the year 2000.